-If you are selling items that belong to you because you no longer require them then this is NOT classified as a business, though depending on what you were selling and how much you were selling it for (above the original cost of the item), then there may be tax implications.
+If you are selling items that belong to you because you no longer require them then this would not be classified as a business, though depending on what you were selling and how much you were selling it for (above the original cost of the item), then there may be tax implications.

-Have a look at the HMRC website.
+Have a look at the HMRC website

-Question 4: I live in a Council or Housing Association House.
+Question 4: I live in a Council House.
 Can I run a business from my own home?